lhamalegal/Beat-Station/README.md

 # Beat!Station

-It's based on [Paradise Station](https://github.com/ParadiseSS13/Paradise) - This is the customized code we use at Brazilian Station server on BYOND.
+It's based on [Paradise Station](https://github.com/ParadiseSS13/Paradise) and [Goon Station] (https://github.com/goonstation/goonstation-2016) - This is the customized code we use at Brazilian Station server on BYOND.
 I've made some modifications, so i'm uploading the source.
 Enjoy.

 # Information
 This is a code used in a Brazilian server.
 Everyone is welcome to contribute though.